-We offer meditation practices, talks and other resources to help develop loving-kindness
+We offer meditation practices, talks and other resources to help deal with anxiety and fear

 ‘The essential cause of our suffering and anxiety is ignorance of the nature of reality, and craving and clinging to something illusory.
 That is referred to as ego, and the gasoline in the vehicle of ego is fear.
 Ego thrives on fear, so unless we figure out the problem of fear, we will never understand or embody any sense of egolessness or selflessness.’